 c.
 Companies that do not model hedge cash flows explicitly, but that also do not use the implicit method as outlined in Section 9.C.6.b above, shall conduct the formal back-test in a manner that allows the company to clearly illustrate the appropriateness of the selected method for reflecting the cost and benefit of hedging, as well as the value used for E.

 7. A company that does not have 12 months of experience to date shall set E to a value that reflects the amount of experience available, and the degree and nature of any change to the hedge program.
-For a material change in strategy, with no history, E should be at least 0.50.
-However, E may be lower than 0.50 if some reliable experience is available and/or if the change in strategy is a refinement rather than a substantial change in strategy.
+For a material change in strategy, with less than 12 months of experience and without robust mock testing, E should be 1.0.
+For a material change in strategy, with no less than 3 months of history, E should be 1.0.
+However, when a material change in hedging strategy with less than 3 months history is the introduction of hedging for a newly introduced product or newly acquired block of business and is supplemented by robust mock testing, E should instead be at least 0.3.
+Moreover, with prior approval from the domestic regulator, material changes in hedge strategy with less than 3 months history but with robust mock testing may have error factors less than 1.0, though still subject to the minimum error factor specified in Section 9.C.4 and with an appropriate prudent estimate to account for additional uncertainty in anticipated hedging experience beyond that of a robust hedging program already in existence.
+E may be lower than 1.0 if the change in strategy is a minor refinement rather than a material change in strategy, though still subject to the minimum error factor specified in Section 9.C.4 and with an appropriate prudent estimate to account for any additional uncertainty associated with the refinement.

-Guidance Note: The following examples are provided as guidance for determining the E factor when there has been a change to the hedge program:
+The following examples are provided as guidance for determining the E factor when there has been a change to the hedge program:

-The error factor should be temporarily large (e.g., ≥ 50%) for substantial changes in hedge methodology (e.g., moving from a fair-value based strategy to a stop-loss strategy) where the company has not been able to provide a meaningful simulation of hedge performance based on the new strategy.
+The error factor should be temporarily 100% for substantial changes in hedge methodology (e.g., moving from a fair-value based strategy to a stop-loss strategy) without robust mock-testing.

-A temporary moderate increase (e.g., 15–30%) in error factor should be used for substantial modifications to hedge programs or modeling where meaningful simulation has not been created (e.g., adding second-order hedging, such as gamma or rate convexity).
+An increase in the error factor may not always be needed for minor refinements to the hedge strategy (e.g., moving from swaps to Treasury futures).

-No increase in the error factor may be used for incremental modifications to the hedge strategy (e.g., adding death benefits to a program that previously covered only living benefits, or moving from swaps to Treasury Department futures).
+8. The company shall set the value of E reflecting the extent to which the future hedging program is clearly defined.
+To support a value of E below 1.0, there should be very robust documentation outlining the future hedging strategies.
+To the extent that documentation outlining any of the future hedging strategies is incomplete, the value of E shall be increased.
+In particular, the value of E shall be 1.0 if documentation is materially incomplete for any of the individual CDHS attributes (a) through (j), as listed in VM-01.